jolespin/veba/DEVELOPMENT.md

 #### Change Log:
+* [2022.10.18] - Replace `GRCh38 alt analysis set` with the `CHM13v2.0 telomere-to-telomere build` for the included human reference.
+Also updated the `VEBA-database_env` to include `unzip` and added a patch for users to update their human reference if desired.
 * [2022.10.16] - Added `edgelist.tsv` and `graph.pkl` to output directory for cluster.py.
 These files were already in intermediate 1__fastani but the file name was weird. (e.g., graph.pkl-ani_95.0.edgelist.tsv).
 Fixed and also changed output of graph in `fastani_to_clusters.py`:nx.write_gpickle(graph, "{}-ani_{}.graph.pkl".format(opts.export_pickle, tol)) (Adding the .graph. part).
 * [2022.08.27] - Added `metaeuk_wrapper.py` script
 * [2022.08.17] - Added --scaffolds_to_bins option to mapping.py.
 Automated `samtools index` and `samtools coverage` steps for `mapped.sorted.bam` files for use spatial coverage calculation which is now automated as well producing a `genome_spatial_coverage.tsv.gz` file if `--scaffolds_to_bins` is provided.
 Added `genome_spatial_coverage.py` script that uses the `samtools coverage` files from the `mapping.py` module or custom runs.
 Fixed --table_header error in `groupby_table.py` script.